have the impression that Dennis Lehane is a miserable person. He

 writes about sorrow, fear, anger, despair, loneliness - all the negative emotions - so effectively that he

 must suffer from all those same emotions himself.
-How else could he know these feeling so well
+How else could he understand these feelings so well

-to write such an authentic sounding story?
+to write about them so authentically?
 Lehane gets into the head of each of his well drawn

 characters and lets you know exactly what they are thinking, and usually, it isn't happy thoughts.